pranabekka/pranabekka.github.io/content/drafts/significant-whitespace.md

-The only (visible) syntax elements across all three examples are 7 dots for a list continuation, a colon for the `:src` dictionary value, and two comments explaining key-binding choices.
+The only (visible) syntax elements across all three examples are 7 dots for a list continuation, a colon for the `insert-date` import, and two comments explaining key bindings.

 And there's a simple in-line format as well, for simple and easy serialisation.